nandac/pandoc-reader/README.md

 ## Credits

-Originally authored by [Hinrich B. Winther](https://github.com/liob) in December 2014, which was forked and completely redesigned and rewritten by [Nandakumar Chandrasekhar](https://www.linkedin.com/in/nandakumar-chandrasekhar-a400b45b/) in October 2020.
+Originally authored by [Hinrich B. Winther](https://github.com/liob) in December 2014, which was subsequently forked and completely redesigned and rewritten by [Nandakumar Chandrasekhar](https://www.linkedin.com/in/nandakumar-chandrasekhar-a400b45b/) in October 2020.